bparanj/crystal/computer/electronics/zettel/led.md

 4. Question: How does an LED's forward voltage relate to its operation?
 Atomic Idea: The forward voltage of an LED is the minimum voltage required for significant current flow and light emission.
 It relates to the band gap energy of the semiconductor and varies with the LED color.
 Analogy: An LED's forward voltage is like the minimum height a waterfall needs to flow properly.
 Just as different waterfalls require different heights to create a strong flow, different colored LEDs require different voltages to emit light effectively.
 Example: To explore forward voltage, perform this experiment: 1) Gather LEDs of different colors (e.g., red, yellow, green, blue).
 2) Set up a circuit with a variable power supply, a current-limiting resistor, and a multimeter.
 3) For each LED, slowly increase the voltage while monitoring the current.
 4) Note the voltage at which current begins to flow significantly (usually when the LED starts visibly emitting light).
-5) You'll observe that: Red LEDs typically have a forward voltage of about 1.8-2.2V, Yellow: 2.0-2.4V, Green: 2.9-3.4V, Blue: 3.0-3.7V.
+5) You'll observe that: Red LEDs  have a forward voltage of about 1.8-2.2V, Yellow: 2.0-2.4V, Green: 2.9-3.4V, Blue: 3.0-3.7V.
 This demonstrates how forward voltage varies with LED color and relates to the energy required for light emission in different semiconductor materials.

 5. Question: How do LEDs achieve white light emission?
-Atomic Idea: White LEDs typically use either a combination of red, green, and blue LEDs, or more commonly, a blue LED with a yellow phosphor coating that converts some of the blue light to create a broad spectrum perceived as white.
+Atomic Idea: White LEDs  use either a combination of red, green, and blue LEDs, or more , a blue LED with a yellow phosphor coating that converts some of the blue light to create a broad spectrum perceived as white.
 Analogy: Creating white light with LEDs is like mixing paint colors.
 Just as you can create white paint by mixing red, green, and blue paints, or by starting with blue and adding yellow, white LED light can be created by combining different colored LEDs or using a blue LED with a yellow phosphor.
 Example: To understand white LED technology, try this experiment: 1) Obtain a white LED and a magnifying glass.
 2) Examine the LED closely under the magnifying glass.
 You may notice a yellowish coating over the LED chip.
 3) Power the LED and observe its light through a prism or diffraction grating.
 You'll likely see a strong blue peak and a broader yellow band, which combine to appear white to our eyes.
 4) For comparison, set up a circuit with separate red, green, and blue LEDs.
 Adjust their relative brightnesses until the combined light appears white.
 5) Use the prism or grating to observe the spectrum of this RGB white light.
 You'll see distinct peaks for red, green, and blue, unlike the phosphor-based white LED's spectrum.
 This demonstrates two different approaches to creating white light with LEDs.